gu-fan/riv.vim/README.rst

 * Related tools:

-  + docutils_ for converting to other format.
+  + python: docutils_ , required for converting to other format.
-  + pygments_ for syntax highlighting in other format.
+  + python: pygments_ for syntax highlighting in other format.
-  + Sphinx_ for the Sphinx users.
+  + python: Sphinx_ for Sphinx users.
-  + vim: Syntastic_  for syntax checking of rst files.
+  + vim: Syntastic_  for syntax checking. docutils_ required.
-    (it require python docutils_ package )

     But if you are using Sphinx_'s tools set, you'd better not using it.
     Cause it could not recongize the sphinx's markups.

 Issues
 ------
-* Currently it's a developing version.
+* It's a developing version.

   So things may change quickly.Keep up-to-date.